Anthony Ireland (bishop): Priesthood

 Ireland was ordained to the priesthood on 19 September 1987, by Archbishop of Melbourne Thomas Frank Little at St. Patrick's, Cathedral, Melbourne.
 Following his ordination, he did a short summer appointment at Nazareth Parish Grovedale and Torquay before his first permanent appointment as assistant priest at St. Patrick's Mentone.

 He then served as assistant priest at Sacred Heart, Sandringham.
 In August 1995, he moved to St Jude's Parish, Langwarrin, firstly as administrator, and then as parish priest for a total of seven years.
 Later he would concurrently be parish priest at St Francis Xavier in Frankston.
 He also served as Dean of the Peninsula Deanery.

 In 1990, he was asked to study in Rome where he studied both Moral and Spiritual Theology and was awarded higher degrees in both.
 Later, Archbishop Denis Hart invited him to undertake doctoral studies which were completed at the Pontifical University of St. Thomas Aquinas in Rome where the doctorate was awarded Summa cum Laude.

-Since 2009, he has been parish priest of St Gregory the Great Parish in Doncaster.
+From 2009 to 2021, he served as parish priest of St Gregory the Great Parish, in Doncaster.

 Episcopate

-Ireland was appointed Auxiliary Bishop of Sydney by Pope Francis on 14 May 2021 and was given the titular see of Carinola in Italy.
+Ireland was appointed Auxiliary Bishop of Melbourne by Pope Francis on 14 May 2021 and was given the titular see of Carinola in Italy.
 He was consecrated by Archbishop Peter Comensoli on 31 July 2021 in St. Patrick's, Cathedral, Melbourne.

+On 20 June 2025, Ireland was appointed by Pope Leo XIV as the new Archbishop of Hobart, Tasmania, after the retirement of Archbishop Julian Porteous.
+He was installed as the New Archbishop of Hobart on the 12th of August 2025.